a letter to Diognetus

 hristians are indistinguishable

-from other men either by nationality, language or customs.
+from others either by nationality, language or customs.
 They do not inhabit

 separate cities of their own, or speak a strange dialect, or follow some

 outlandish way of life. their teaching is not based upon reveries inspired

 by the curiosity of others.
 Unlike some other people, they champion no purely

 human doctrine.
 With regard to dress, food and manner of life in general,

 they follow the customs of whatever city they happen to be living in, whether

 And yet there is something

 extraordinary about their lives.
 They live in their own countries as though